Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Discussion

 The proposed Voronoi-Fresnel lensless camera also exhibits a few limitations.
 First, the two-step optimization algorithm is time-consuming due to the parameter sweep step.
 Although the scalability property helps estimating the correct range, it is still expected to develop more efficient algorithms to accelerate the process for large-area designs.
 Second, the FOV is currently limited by the cut-off angle of the sensor, which is mainly due to the microlens array embedded in the image sensor.
 The intensity fall-off may be a concern for wide-angle applications.
-It may be possible to design telecentric Voronoi-Fresnel to mitigate the situation, although fabrication complexity would be increased.
+It may be possible to design telecentric Voronoi-Fresnel phases to mitigate the situation, although fabrication complexity would be increased.
 Another limitation for the current prototype is the stray light.
 A common practice in conventional lenses to control stray light is to use baffles.
 However, it is difficult to implement such an idea without sacrificing the compactness.
 In the apposition type compound eyes, evolution has developed a screening pigment around the ommatidium to block stray light and cross-talk from entering the photoabsorbing rhabdom.
 Similar structures can be fabricated by etching deep trenches around the boundaries of Voronoi-Fresnel cells, and fill in black materials.
+Finally, an end-to-end framework that incorporates the optical element to be optimized together with the reconstruction network is still lacking, and is worth exploring in future work.